 To create a subtask, use the tab key to indent, or shift-tab to outdent, child tasks.
 For example

 Often, there are details about a task that go beyond words.
 For example, if you're keeping a list of glitches to fix, it's handy to be able to include an image of the problem with each task.
-The way to do this in Amplenote is through Rich Footnotes.
+The way to do this in Amplenote is through Rich Footnotes and content previews.

 Check it out: